The Kor Cycle

 Theme: Temptation, deception, the cost of possibility.

-1. Elias Appears
+1. Scene Outline: Elias Appears provides native

 • Vear and Annastara plan to seek him, but Elias finds them first.